 He was able to purchase a double lot near the college (1916) and to build an imposing stone house of considerable size (ca. 1927).
 We are not of aware of any other house still standing in town that was built specifically for an African American professor and compares in prominence to this one.
 He owned this house until 1962 (age 92), and we know for sure he was still living here in the mid-1950s.

-Someone thought enough of him to paint his portrait, which now hangs in the conference room of the National Park Service Mather Training Center (formerly Storer’s Anthony Hall).
+His portrait was painted by William Edouard Scott of Indiana, who was known for painting portraits and murals focused on elevating the stature of African American.
+The portrait now hangs in the conference room of the National Park Service Mather Training Center (formerly Storer’s Anthony Hall).

-Storer didn’t pay any of its faculty enough to make them wealthy, but the W.Va.
-Division of Culture and History includes an unattributed biography of Saunders in its archives, which begins like this:
+Storer didn’t pay any of its faculty enough to make them wealthy, but a period biography of Saunders begins like this: